44213/pdcc_tecdoc/index.md

 # SpeechControl

-Welcome to the Philips Speech Control Tecnical Documentation
+Welcome to the Philips Speech Control Technical Documentation